bloominstituteoftechnology/web-module-challenge-intro-css/README.md

 ## Objectives

+- learn about the box model and be able to explain its properties
+- demonstrate CSS specificity and inheritance to create and update styles
 - implement a CSS reset and understand why it’s important for cross-browser development
-- demonstrate CSS specificity and inheritance to create and update styles
-- identify and explain all properties in the box model
+- describe and use responsive units (px, em, rem, %, and vw.vh) to create a fully responsive website

 ## Introduction